Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 Absolutely.
 Children aged 8 and above with reasonable fitness can comfortably complete this trek.
 It's a great family-friendly experience with cultural and natural highlights.

 Yes.
 The trail is well-marked and frequently used.
-With a licensed guide from The Everest Holiday, solo travelers can enjoy the trek safely and confidently.
+With a licensed guide from The Everest Holiday, solo travellers can enjoy the trek safely and confidently.

 Q: Do I need any permits?